Soggy, sloppy conditions smother the chilly Northeast as an Arctic blast takes aim for Thanksgiving weekend

 By Holly Yan and Gene Norman, CNN

-(CNN) — While the Northeast gets hammered by frigid rain or snow this Thanksgiving, much of the US can be thankful for calm, dry weather.
-But a bitter blast of Arctic air will envelop much of the country by the time travelers head home this weekend.
+(CNN) — After the the Northeast was hammered by frigid rain or snow on Thanksgiving, a bitter blast of Arctic air is set to envelop much of the country by the time travelers head home this weekend.

-In New York City, sopping-wet revelers braved temperatures in the 40s to watch the Macy’s Thanksgiving Day Parade, where drenched, poncho-clad participants performed under dark, rainy clouds.
+In New York City, sopping-wet revelers braved temperatures in the 40s to watch the Macy’s Thanksgiving Day Parade on Thursday, where drenched, poncho-clad participants performed under dark, rainy clouds.

-Across New England, winter weather alerts are in effect for about 3 million people who could get walloped with 3 to 10 inches of precipitation – with even higher amounts in the Vermont and New Hampshire mountains.

-The cold front producing this wet and snowy weather could also spawn a few thunderstorms in the extreme Southeast.

-Then a brutal chill will set in for much of the northern and central US.
+As that system moves offshore early Friday, cold air will infiltrate parts of the country, bringing a brutal chill for much of the northern and central US.

 “The first significant Arctic outbreak of the season arrives in the northern Plains on Thanksgiving,” the National Weather Service’s Weather Prediction Center said.